FCOO/jquery-screen-ratio/README.md

 ## Description
-Add methods to jQuery.prototype to keep the element in same width-height-ratio as the screen
+Add methods to jQuery.prototype to keep the element in same width-height-ratio as the window or the screen

 ## Installation
 ### bower